 Patagonia Nano-Air Jacket is insulated yet incredibly breathable, and it is also very stretchy and comfortable.
 So here you have an innovative combination of warmth and breathability, suitable even for the most aerobic outdoor activities.
 The claimed breathability of the used Patagonia Nano-Air pieces is 40 CFM (cubic feet per minute).
 This is exceptional in view of its outer layer which is very water resistant as well.
 You will hardly find something that could match such a combination of features.

-The average weight is only 354 g (12.5 oz), and both shell and the insulation are stretchy and with DWR (durable water repellent) finish.
+The average weight is only 354 g (12.5 oz), and both the shell and the insulation are stretchy and with DWR (durable water repellent) finish.
 The external fabric is 20D lightweight nylon ripstop.
-There are three low-profile external zippered pockets, two above-harness handwarmer pockets on the side and one left-chest pocket.
+There are three low-profile external zippered pockets, two above-harness handwarmer pockets on the side, and one left-chest pocket.

 17. Patagonia Nano Puff Hoody for men

 In this Patagonia Nano Puff Hoody for men they have used an exceptionally lightweight and highly compressible material, and the insulation is 60-g PrimaLoft Gold Insulation Eco.
 You might want to know that this is a 55% postconsumer recycled material combined with a 100% recycled polyester shell and liner.
 This is a Bluesign approved item.